CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics_task_overview.md

 ### Listening tests

 The listener panel will score the music for both audio quality and intelligibility.
+Listeners will be asked to rate music extracts using the follow definitions:
+- Lyric Intelligibility: “Lyric intelligibility refers to how clearly and effortlessly the words in the music can be heard.”
+- Basic Audio Quality: “Results from judgments of the sound of the music, in relation to a person’s expectations of how the music should ideally sound to them.”

 To rank the teams, the intelligibility L<sub>I</sub> and quality Q ratings from the listening tests will be combined in a weighted average to get an overall score:

 𝑠𝑐𝑜𝑟𝑒 = 𝛼 𝑧 (𝑄) + (1 − 𝛼) 𝑧 (𝐿<sub>𝐼</sub>)<div align="right">(1)</div>

 Where the weighting 𝛼 will allow the balance between intelligibility and quality to be varied, and z() indicates a z-normalisation to make the two metrics compatible for the weighted average.

 ### Objective metrics